Weidner god list: Outside Mesopotamia

 Through the second millennium BCE, the Weidner god list diffused through Upper Mesopotamia and beyond, as evidenced by copies found in Ugarit, Emar and Amarna.
-Versions from the first two of these cities, dated to the thirteenth century BCE, added new columns: a Hurrian one in both cases, and a third Ugaritic one only in the former.
+Versions from the first two of these cities, dating to the thirteenth century BCE, added new columns: a Hurrian one in both cases and a third Ugaritic one only in the former.
 As the copies match each other, most likely Ugaritic scribes worked with preexisting Hurrian editions, presumably meant to facilitate bilingual scribal education.

 The goal of the multilingual editions was apparently to show correspondences between deities from the Mesopotamian, Hurrian and Ugaritic pantheons.
 For example, Utu corresponds to Šimige and Shapash, who also were solar deities.
 However, the size of local western pantheons was comparatively smaller, leading to multiple Mesopotamian deities being presented as corresponding to a single Hurrian or Ugaritic one.
 For the same reason, some of the Hurrian entries appear to be phonetic transcriptions of Mesopotamian names, and might not represent actively worshiped deities.
 Other entries appear to be innovation of scholars, for example the goddess Ašte Kumurbineve, "wife of Kumarbi", is most likely meant to mirror the etymological connection between the corresponding entries in the first column, Enlil and Ninlil.
 Some entries might have been reinterpreted for theological reasons, for example while a Hurrian form of the goddess Aya is attested, in the Ugaritic list her name is reinterpreted as an uncommon spelling of Ea and therefore equated with Eyan (a Hurrian variant of Ea) and Kothar, a local god of similar character, presumably to avoid the implications that the goddess Shapash, the counterpart of Aya's husband, had a wife.
 A further commonly noted peculiar aspect of the trilingual list is the fact that Baal, the Ugaritic weather god, is equated with the goddess Imzuanna.
 This might be the result of either a mistake or scribal wordplay relying on the use of the sign IM as a logogram representing names of weather gods.
 For these reasons, neither the Hurrian nor Ugaritic columns are treated as an accurate reflections of, respectively, Hurrian religion and Ugaritic religion, but merely as scribal innovations.